paritytech/substrate/bin/node-template/README.md

-  there are references to consensus-related topics, such as the [block finalization and forks](https://docs.substrate.io/main-docs/fundamentals/consensus/#finalization-and-forks) and other [consensus mechanisms](https://docs.substrate.io/main-docs/fundamentals/consensus/#default-consensus-models) such as Aura for block authoring GRANDPA for finality.
+  there are references to consensus-related topics, such as the [block finalization and forks](https://docs.substrate.io/main-docs/fundamentals/consensus/#finalization-and-forks) and other [consensus mechanisms](https://docs.substrate.io/main-docs/fundamentals/consensus/#default-consensus-models) such as Aura for block authoring and GRANDPA for finality.

 After the node has been [built](#build), refer to the embedded documentation to learn more about the capabilities and configuration parameters that it exposes: